sbusso/htdocs.dev/src/content/blog/Python Quick Web UIs.md

 A list of libraries to build quick Web UI with python
 ## Gradio
-Gradio is the fastest way to demo your machine learning model with a friendly web interface so that anyone can use it, anywhere!
+Gradio is the fastest way to demo your machine learning model with a friendly web interface so that anyone can use it, anywhere

 Machine Learning Oriented, Hugging Face integration
 ![Pasted image 20240316113520.png](../../../assets/Pasted%20image%2020240316113520.png)